Table of Contents

-Belt squats will target pretty much the same muscles as barbell squats, those being your hamstrings and quadriceps and to a lesser degree your glutes and trunk stabilisation muscles.
+The muscles worked when doing belt squats will be your hamstrings and quads and to a lesser extent your glutes and trunk stabilization muscles.

-Because it helps to keep that weight of the glutes and core, belt squatting is excellent to build bigger legs.
+As belt squatting helps to keep weight off the glutes and core, it’s perfect to help you build bigger legs.